abbas-samadani/Travel_advisor/README.md

 Build and Deploy an advanced Travel Companion Application using Google Maps.
 With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more.

-In this project I use:
+In this project I used:

     Advanced React Best Practices such as folder & file structure, hooks and refs Creating a User Interface using Material UI